20akshay00/web-presentations/index.md

 - These are best viewed in full-screen.
 - Use arrow keys to move between slides (including up-down for RevealJS documents).
-- Wait a few seconds for the slides and images to render after clicking the link.
+- Wait a few seconds for the images and LaTeX to render after clicking the link.
-- If a certain slide seems strangely rendered (missing image, misaligned latex, etc), just refresh the page.
+- If a certain slide seems strangely rendered (missing image, misaligned LaTeX, etc), just refresh the page.

 # Master's thesis